dlang/DIPs/DIPs/13NNN-WGB.md

 }
 ```

+Both the parameter and the constructor can have type qualifiers.
+Only combinations where the
+parameter's type can be implicitly converted to the constructee's type are allowed.

 ### Move Assignment Operator

 A *Move Assignment Operator* is a struct member assignment operator that moves, rather than copies,